istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 ## Clean up the example

-To remove all resources created in this section:
+To remove all resources created in this task:

 {{< text bash >}}
 $ kubectl delete ns foo bar legacy